Directed Acyclic Outerplanar Graphs Have Constant Stack Number: Introduction

 Let us content ourselves with just briefly summarizing below (some of) those previous results on stack layouts that concern undirected or directed planar graphs.

-\subparagraph{Stack Layouts of Undirected Planar Graphs.} Building on the notion of Ollmann~\cite{Ollmann1973_BookThickness}, the stack number for undirected graphs was introduced by Bernhart and Kainen~\cite{Bernhart1979_BookThickness} in 1979.
+\subparagraph{Stack layouts of undirected planar graphs.} Building on the notion of Kainen and Ollmann~\cite{Kainen1974_BookThickness,Ollmann1973_BookThickness}, the stack number for undirected graphs was first investigated by Bernhart and Kainen~\cite{Bernhart1979_BookThickness} in 1979.
 Besides giving bounds for complete and complete bipartite graphs, they conjecture that there are planar graphs with arbitrarily large stack number.
 This conjecture was refuted in~\cite{Buss1984_StacksPlanar,Heath1984_7StacksPlanar} leading eventually to an improved upper bound of~$4$~\cite{Yannakakis1989_4StacksPlanar}, which has only recently been shown to be tight~\cite{Bekos2020_4StacksPlanar,Yannakakis2020_4StacksPlanar}.

 It is well-known that a graph with at least one edge admits a $1$-stack layout if and only if it is outerplanar, and that it admits a $2$-stack layout if and only if it is planar sub-Hamiltonian (i.e., is a subgraph of a planar graph containing a Hamiltonian cycle)~\cite{Bernhart1979_BookThickness}.
-Testing whether a graph is planar sub-Hamiltonian is \NP-complete~\cite{Wigderson1982_HamiltonianCompletion}, but there has been significant effort to identify planar Hamiltonian and sub-Hamiltonian graph classes: These include (among others) planar bipartite graphs~\cite{DeFraysseix1995_PlanarBipartite}, planar graphs with maximum degree at most~$4$~\cite{Bekos2016_Deg4Hamiltonian}, planar $4$-connected graphs~\cite{Tutte1956_4ConnectedHamiltonian}, planar $3$-connected graphs with maximum degree~$5$, $2$-trees~\cite{Rengarajan1995_Stacks2Trees} and Halin graphs~\cite{Ganley1995_Halin}.
+Testing whether a graph is planar sub-Hamiltonian is \NP-complete~\cite{Wigderson1982_HamiltonianCompletion}, but there has been significant effort to identify planar Hamiltonian and sub-Hamiltonian graph classes: These include (among others) planar bipartite graphs~\cite{DeFraysseix1995_PlanarBipartite}, planar graphs with maximum degree at most~$4$~\cite{Bekos2016_Deg4Hamiltonian}, planar $4$-connected graphs~\cite{Tutte1956_4ConnectedHamiltonian}, planar $3$-connected graphs with maximum degree~$5$, and $2$-trees~\cite{Rengarajan1995_Stacks2Trees}.
 Further, three stacks are sufficient for planar $3$-trees~\cite{Heath1984_7StacksPlanar} and planar graphs with maximum degree~$5$~\cite{Guan2020_Deg5Planar}.
 Recall that four stacks are always sufficient~\cite{Yannakakis1989_4StacksPlanar} and sometimes necessary~\cite{Bekos2020_4StacksPlanar,Yannakakis2020_4StacksPlanar} for all planar graphs.